 One of our favorite events to do with our students each year is our biography wax museum!
-We see the tired but proud smiles on the students’ faces after they finish, and it always reminds us what a great experience it really is.
+We see the tired but proud smiles on the students’ faces after they finish sharing their hard work, and it always reminds us what a great experience it really is.

 We literally get to see their confidence grow right before our eyes and parents LOVE seeing their child perform.
 There are always exclamations of gratitude that we have given their child a platform to shine.

-Want to try it in your own classroom?
+Want to try a biography wax museum in your own classroom?
 It’s easy, just follow these four simple steps!
 Also, make sure to grab the FREE Wax Museum resources to use with your students.

 Our wax museum is the culminating project after we have finished our biography unit.
 During this unit students choose a famous person that they want to research.